-Join Vince Kotchian for an in-depth discussion in this video Calculating rates, part of Everyday Math Fundamentals.
+Join Vince Kotchian for an in-depth discussion in this video Calculating rates, part of Learning Everyday Math.

 - In this movie, I'm going to talk about working with rates.…So, I'll give you an example.…Let's say that you participated…in a 50-mile, half-century bike race.…You finished in four hours.…You want to know, well hey, what was…my average miles per hour in that race?…So, I'll write out the equation here that we're gonna use:…it's distance = rate times time.…So, for the bike race, we know the distance was 50 miles.…We know the time was 4 hours,…and we want to find the rate.…